-- Course Code:
+- Module Code:

 - Taught in:

-- Term 1
+- Term 2

-This course is designed to complement other courses offered within the international law subject grouping.
-The course aims to explore historical and contemporary dimensions of the relationship between international law and colonialism.
+The module aims to explore historical and contemporary dimensions of the relationship between international law and colonialism.

 In addition to participating in the seminar programme, students will be required to undertake an independent research project on a chosen aspect of the relationship between international law and colonialism.

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module